Riduidel/gaedo/README.md

  3. [method_missing vs invokeLater][3] explaining some very nice gaedo magic
  4. [Compilable queries][4] or how to use that magic for the good
  5. [dynamic finders the reference][5] for you, crazy (G)Rails punks !
+ 6. [How to include gaedo in my application ?] a hint ? maven ... another hint ? current version is `0.2.19`

 There are other blog articles, but of less interest, unfortunatly